Kalchaqui/Loanet-Stellar/README.md

 Loanet is a decentralized lending platform created to demonstrate the power of Stellar blockchain and Soroban smart contracts.
 The application implements a complete lending system with digital identity verification, credit scoring, and automated loan management.
 Users can register their identity, obtain a credit score, request loans based on their creditworthiness, and manage repayments—all secured by blockchain technology.

 The platform stores sensitive personal data off-chain on IPFS (InterPlanetary File System) while maintaining only cryptographic hashes on-chain, ensuring privacy and reducing storage costs.
 Smart contracts handle all lending logic, credit scoring, and payment processing automatically.
+At the core of Loanet are four modular smart contracts deployed on Soroban, Stellar's Rust-based smart contract platform, created with Scaffold.
+The contracts are: Identity Registry, Credit Scoring, Loan Manager, and Mock USDC (for simulation).
+Each contract has its test carried out.

 ---